Malta in the Eurovision Song Contest 2023: Competing entries

 Artists and composers were able to submit their entries between 17 October 2022 and 31 October 2022.
 Songwriters from any nationality were able to submit songs as long as the artist were Maltese or possessed Maltese citizenship.
 Artists were able to submit as many songs as they wished, however, they could only compete with one in the quarter-finals.
-2022 Maltese Eurovision entrant Emma Muscat was unable to compete due to a rule that prevented the previous winner from competing in the following competition.
+Emma Muscat, who represented Malta in 2022, was unable to compete due to a rule that prevented the previous winner from competing in the following competition.
 The 40 songs selected to compete in the quarter-finals were announced on 21 November 2022.
-Among the selected competing artists are former Eurovision entrants Fabrizio Faniello who represented Malta in the 2001 and 2006 contests, Jessika who represented San Marino in the 2018 contest, Francesca Sciberras who represented Malta in the Junior Eurovision Song Contest 2009, and Eliana Gomez Blanco who represented Malta in the Junior Eurovision Song Contest 2019.
+Among the selected competing artists are former Eurovision entrants Fabrizio Faniello who represented Malta in 2001 and in 2006, Jessika who represented San Marino in 2018, Francesca Sciberras who represented Malta in the Junior Eurovision Song Contest 2009, and Eliana Gomez Blanco who represented Malta in the Junior Eurovision Song Contest 2019.